Abdul Abdullah: Early life and education

 Abdullah is a 7th-generation Australian on his father's side, whose ancestors arrived on the Indefatigable (a convict ship) 200 years ago.
 Two of his grandfathers fought in the Second World War in New Guinea.

-He graduated from Curtin University in 2008.
+He graduated from Curtin University in Perth in 2008, and went on to complete an Master of Fine Arts at UNSW Art and Design in Sydney in 2017.

 Career

 In April 2015, the Art Gallery of Western Australia held a "WA Focus" exhibition featuring the work of both Abdul and Abdul-Rahman, in which both brothers express their experiences of growing up Muslim in Australia.
 For Abdul, nine years younger than Abdul-Rahman, the aftermath of the terrorist attacks of 11 September 2001 had a huge effect on him as a child, and has informed his art practice.
 His memories include witnessing a man tearing his mother's hijab from her head.
 His works at this exhibition included three collages of people wearing balaclavas over their heads, which had been created from photos of an eye each of Kanye and Beyoncé and the mouth of Madonna.
 The series was called Entertainers (Kanye, Beyoncé and Madonna), but that clue was missed by the people who wrote to The West Australian (which had featured an article on the exhibition and a photo of the brothers in front of the work) complaining that the art works promoted terrorism.

-In September 2015, Abdullah gave a talk about his practice at TedX Sydney, speaking about how his identity had been politicised since the events of 9/11, and how the War on Terror had affected his family and his understanding of and relationship with the world.
+In September 2015, Abdullah gave a talk about his practice at TedX Sydney, speaking about how his identity had been politicised since the events of 9/11, and how the war on terror had affected his family and his understanding of and relationship with the world.

-In 2016 his portrait of former New South Wales Police officer Craig Campbell, who defended two Middle Eastern men during the 2005 Cronulla riots and afterwards suffered from PTSD, was a finalist for the Archibald Prize, the third time for Abdullah.
+In 2016, his portrait of former New South Wales Police officer Craig Campbell, who defended two Middle Eastern men during the 2005 Cronulla riots and afterwards suffered from PTSD, was a finalist for the Archibald Prize, the third time for Abdullah.

 In a 2017 solo exhibition at the UNSW Galleries, Abdullah's work represented "popular understandings of young Muslims from a non-Muslim perspective", which encouraged viewers to think about their own biases.